-Transportation, gathering and compression expense was \$192.4 million in 2012 compared to \$120.8 million in 2011 and \$62.8 million in 2010.
-These third party costs are higher in each year due to our production growth in the Marcellus Shale where we have third party gathering and compression agreements.
+Transportation, gathering and compression expense was \$256.2 million in 2013 compared to \$192.4 million in 2012 and \$120.8 million in 2011.
+These third party costs are higher in each year due to our production growth in the Marcellus Shale where we have third party gathering, compression and transportation agreements.
 We have included these costs in the calculation of average realized prices (including all derivative settlements and third party transportation expenses paid by Range).

-Brokered natural gas and marketing was \$20.4 million in 2012 compared to \$12.0 million in 2011 and \$9.8 million in 2010.
-The increase in 2012 from 2011 is primarily due to an increase the brokered natural gas purchases.
-Stock-based compensation included here represents the amortization of restricted stock and SARs as part of the compensation of our marketing staff.
+Brokered natural gas and marketing was \$131.8 million in 2013 compared to \$20.4 million in 2012 and \$12.0 million in 2011.
+The increase in 2013 from 2012 is due to a \$69.8 million increase in the purchase (and sale) of natural gas which was used to blend our residue gas from the Southwest Marcellus Shale, an increase in our marketing staff personnel expenses and an increase in brokered gas transactions.
+The increase in 2012 from 2011 is primarily due to an increase in brokered natural gas purchases.
+Stockbased compensation included here represents the amortization of restricted stock and SARs as part of the compensation of our marketing staff.

-Exploration expense was \$69.8 million in 2012 compared to \$81.4 million in 2011 and \$60.5 million in 2010.
+Exploration expense was \$64.4 million in 2013 compared to \$69.8 million in 2012 and \$81.4 million in 2011.
+Exploration expense was lower in 2013 when compared to 2012 due to lower seismic and delay rental costs partially offset by higher dry hole costs.
 Exploration expense was lower in 2012 when compared to 2011 due to lower seismic and dry hole costs.
-Exploration expense was significantly higher in 2011 when compared to 2010 due to higher seismic and personnel costs.
 Stock-based compensation represents the amortization of restricted stock and SARs as part of the compensation of our exploration staff.
-The following table details our exploration related expenses for 2012, 2011 and 2010 (in thousands):
+The following table details our exploration related expenses for each of the years in the three-year period ended December 31, 2013 (in thousands):